-Arilbreds, or arilbred irises, are the result of breeding aril irises with the more commonly grown bearded irises.
-The arilbreds are diverse in color and form.
-The combinations of color, size, and form make this a fun and exciting choice of irises to grow.
-Arilbreds are typically less fussy than arils when it comes to growing them in the garden.
+Arilbreds, or arilbred irises, are the result of breeding arils with the more commonly grown bearded irises from Europe.
+The arilbreds are diverse in color and form and size, and therefore are a fun and exciting choice for your garden.
+Arilbreds will grow well wherever traditional bearded irises grow.

-Each year the American Iris Society judges select the best irises in each class.
-Those award winning irises receive an actual medal.
-Winning arils receive the C. G. White Medal.
-Winning arilbreds receive the William Mohr Medal.
+Each year the judges of the American Iris Society select the best irises in each class.
+Those award winning arils and arilbreds receive an actual medal based on the percentage of their aril ancestry.
+(See below.)

 Many of our members participate on the on-line robin called ARILROBIN.
 Some members host display gardens open to the public.
 And other members have commercial nurseries selling our favorite irises.